jacknuge28/QSIDE_HumanTrafficking/INSTALL.md

 ### 2. Accessing the Data Bibliography
-In the top level of the QSIDE_HumanTrafficking repository, the data bibliography in a tabled format is available within `DataBibliography.xlsx`.
+In the top level of the QSIDE_HumanTrafficking repository, the data bibliography in a tabled format is available within `DataBibliography.xlsx` and `DataBibliography.csv`.

 <!-- #region -->
 ---